 4. Interest Payable on Debenture is the charge against profit and hence it is a tax-deductible expenditure

 The interest debenture holder does not have any effect from the company’s profits.
 If the company is highly profitable then it will get the same interest and if there is less profit then the same interest will be available.
 The company can show interest in the expense to reduce its tax.

 5. Debenture holder don’t enjoy voting rights

 In the equity share, the shareholder gets the company’s ownership and voting rights.
 Such as the Election of Directors, etc. But the debentures holder does not get any rights.
 Because they are the creators of the company.
-So they can not interfere in the company’s mattress.
+So they can not interfere with the company’s mattress.

 6. Interest on Debenture is Payable even if there is Loss

 Debenture holders are given an interest in all circumstances, regardless of how much the company is going in the loss and also with fixed interest.
 On the other hand, equity shareholders are not given anything.